simplon-lerouxDunvael/Brief_7/Plans_et_demarches/Etapes_scripts_et_pipelines.md

 ## 12. Updating the voting app on the script

 I changed the previous version of the voting app with the new one : simplonasa/azure_voting_app:v1.0.11 and my container for the Voting app was successfully created.
-It then displayed in CrashLoopBackOff because redis was not created but now i just needed to find a solution for redis and the PV/PVC for everything to work properly.
+It then displayed in CrashLoopBackOff because redis was not created but now I just needed to find a solution for redis and the PV/PVC for everything to work properly.

 ## 13. Creation of a storage share for the storage account

-I checked if i had a storage share for my storage account with the command :
+I checked if I had a storage share for my storage account with the command :

 ```bash
 az storage share list --account-name b7dstoracc --account-key Ha/rrRrMwoLotpOK1wT5a1dphjPgfa0z9NZjf7W/1veO6nhHgNtzvjFyIK+y1oBy+I92/y73CPVp+AStu1jQQQ==
 ```

-I did not, so i created a storage share directly on my storage account.
+I did not, so I created a storage share directly on my storage account.

 ```bash
 az storage share create --account-name b7dstoracc --name b7d-redis-fileshare --account-key Ha/rrRrMwoLotpOK1wT5a1dphjPgfa0z9NZjf7W/1veO6nhHgNtzvjFyIK+y1oBy+I92/y73CPVp+AStu1jQQQ==
 ```

-Then i verified that it had been successfully created.
+Then I verified that it had been successfully created.

 ![storage-share_check](https://user-images.githubusercontent.com/108001918/210567347-d9933eb0-4cf3-4753-a70e-1ed4170ecbf9.png)

-Then i check my pods and services : kubectl get pods kubectl get services
+Then I check my pods and services : kubectl get pods kubectl get services

-As everything was running perfectly, i used the IP address to connect to the Voting App.
+As everything was running perfectly, I used the IP address to connect to the Voting App.
 It worked fine.
-Then i deleted the redis pod ```kubectl delete pod redis-service``` and typed ```kubcetl get pods```.
+Then I deleted the redis pod ```kubectl delete pod redis-service``` and typed ```kubcetl get pods```.
 The redis service was automatically renewed.
-Finally, i refreshed the voting app page and found out that the votes count had not been reset.
+Finally, I refreshed the voting app page and found out that the votes count had not been reset.
 All the containers were working and the persistent volume as well.

 ## 14. Remove the PV

-As Kubernetes automatically creates a PV when a PVC is created, i removed the PV from my script and decided to start again without creating the storage account, the storage share to verify if Kubernetes would do everything automatically.
-Then i ran the pipeline.
+As Kubernetes automatically creates a PV when a PVC is created, I removed the PV from my script and decided to start again without creating the storage account, the storage share to verify if Kubernetes would do everything automatically.
+Then I ran the pipeline.

-When i searched for the PVC and the pods with kubectl commands on Azure CLI, their status showed that it did not work properly.
+When I searched for the PVC and the pods with kubectl commands on Azure CLI, their status showed that it did not work properly.

 ![not_working_AGAIN](https://user-images.githubusercontent.com/108001918/210743380-128d1882-c8ad-45f6-a2c4-4f159585c20e.png)

-After some researches _(and screechs)_, i modified the ```volumes``` part on the redis container with the persistentVolumeClaim and removed the references to the PV.
+After some researches _(and screechs)_, I modified the ```volumes``` part on the redis container with the persistentVolumeClaim and removed the references to the PV.
 I updated it as well in the ```volumeMounts``` part.
-Finally, i relaunched the pipeline and the job ran successfully.
+Finally, I relaunched the pipeline and the job ran successfully.

 ## 15. Delete everything and start again